 Because I think, we even saw Google just introduce a phone that can record things, and everybody's got their own thoughts.
 But I'd love to get yours.
 You've been doing a lot of great things in this area and I think you have a lot of great opinions to share.

 Eyal Benishti: Yeah, I think it's a great question.
-I think the number one thing to consider is AI is, at the end of the day, it's a tool, it's a technology, and as everything else, we can put it into good or bad use, it's up to us to decide how we're going to utilize and use this amazing technology that's going to change, and is already changing, the world in a way.
+I think the number one thing to consider is AI, at the end of the day, is a tool, it's a technology, and as everything else, we can put it into good or bad use, it's up to us to decide how we're going to utilize and use this amazing technology that's going to change, and is already changing, the world in a way.

-I think that as long as we concentrate on taking this technology and put it into a good use, put the bad things aside and really focus on how it can make people lives better and improve, not just security, but our day to day life and activity, we will be in a good place – in the very near future, if you ask me.
+I think that as long as we concentrate on taking this technology and putting it into good use, put the bad things aside and really focus on how it can make peoples lives better and improve, not just security, but our day to day life and activity, we will be in a good place – in the very near future, if you ask me.

 Peggy Smedley: I posted a question up on LinkedIn asking people what cybersecurity professionals should ask themselves before implementing AI into business and how do we reduce risk, how do we make security, more I guess, protective of our environment because I think there's a lot of bias out there.
 Do we still put cybersecurity into that equation?
 I guess, can we do that?

 Eyal Benishti: I think that's something that we need to be very careful when we attach these two things together, cyber security and AI.
 Just try to stay away from buzzwords and really talk about how this technology can be put into good use.
-I think it's today AI is mostly about helping people do a better job.
-We see that there is a shortage in skills and professionals in the cyber security [professional]….of two and four million people.
+I think today AI is mostly about helping people do a better job.
+We see that there is a shortage in skills and professionals in the cyber security, between two and four million people.

 I think that the trouble AI and machine learning is not to be a silver bullet solution to all those problems, but really help people to do better job and to make their life better.

-And if the computer can help them or AI can have them do most of this stuff and really attend to the stuff that really needs their attention, they will do a better job and they won't get tired because it's not only that we need more people that have these soft skills.
-[Cybersecurity professionals] are reporting they are tired.
-More than 60% of them are even considering leaving their job and look for different things to do.
+And if the computer can help them or AI can do most of this stuff and let them attend to the stuff that really needs their attention, they will do a better job and they won't get tired because we need more people that have soft skills.
+Cybersecurity professionals are reporting they are tired.
+More than 60% of them are even considering leaving their job and looking for different things to do.

 Peggy Smedley: I'm going to ask you the really blatant question that I have.
 I'm going to get right to it.
 Is there a way to prevent the use of AI with a criminal intent?
 Because that's what's on my mind right now hearing you talk, and just in general.